iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ### 1. Set Up the Wallet.rs Library

 First, you should install the components that are needed to use `wallet.rs` and the binding of your choice; it may vary a bit from language to language.
 In the case of the [NodeJs binding](./getting_started.md), it is straightforward since it is distributed via the `npm` package manager.
-We recommend that you use `dotenv` for password management.

 You can read more about [backup and security in this guide](https://wiki.iota.org/introduction/guides/backup_security).